front-commerce/developers.front-commerce.com/source/docs/advanced/features/overview.md

 ---
 id: features-overview
 title: Overview
-description: In this section, you will learn how to leverage and adapt platform agnostic Front-Commerce features to your project.
+description: In this section, you will learn how to leverage and adapt platform-agnostic Front-Commerce features to your project.
 ---

 Front-Commerce has several extension points that allow to override default implementations to add your own.
 We tried to summarize the most common use cases here.